Northlane: Live at the Roundhouse and 5G EP (2020–2021)

-Padjasek's departure, 2D EP and Obsidian (2021–present)
+Padjasek's departure, 2D EP and Obsidian (2021–2022)

 On 18 March 2021, the band released the single "Clockwork" along with an accompanying music video.
 The single has been chosen as the official theme song for the video game Tom Clancy's Rainbow Six Siege at this year's Oceanic Nationals eSports League.
 On the same day, they also announced that bassist Brendon Padjasek departed from the band in order to focus on his home life, with the group intending to continue on as a quartet for the time being, with Jon Deiley handling bass duties since.
 On 19 April, the band confirmed that they had begun recording their sixth album.

 On 10 May, the band announced another five-track EP, entitled 2D.
 The EP, set for release on 21 May 2021, features acoustic versions of tracks primarily lifted from their 2019 album Alien.
 Vocalist Marcus Bridge explains how 2D adds another dimension to these tracks: "Recording an acoustic EP is something that we've wanted to do for quite some time and felt right with the personal nature of the songs from Alien.
 I wanted to strip these songs back to the bare minimum to juxtapose the soundscapes of the album, a 2D version of sorts.
 A song like 'Rift' has a completely different energy in this context and took on new meaning with the recording in the depths of lockdown, now almost feeling like a cry of frustration and despair."
 On 10 June, the band announced that they have finished recording the sixth album.

 On 10 November, the band officially released "Echo Chamber", the lead single from their sixth studio album, Obsidian, which was released on 22 April 2022, along with its music video.
 At the same time, the band revealed the album cover and the track list.
 To promote the album, the band also announced their upcoming Australia tour which will start in June 2022 with Plini, Sleep Token and ALT as supports.
 On 27 January 2022, the band unveiled the third single "Plenty".
 On 20 February, due to the ongoing supply chain issues, the band announced that they pushed the release of the album from the original release date of 1 April back to 22 April.
 On 23 March, one month before the album release, the band released the fourth single "Carbonized" and its corresponding music video.
 A deluxe version of Obsidian, featuring instrumental versions of the tracks, followed on 11 November.